HereIsKevin/fluid/README.md

 ### `html(strings, ...values)`

 Create a new template for Fluid.
 Once rendered, the types of each of the interpolated values may not change.
+Note that this caveat applies to **all templates with identical strings**.

 #### Arguments